 What is counselling?

-A good counsellor will work with you to find a solution to your problem, even if that solution just means accepting that a particular situation cannot be changed, and helping you to cope with this.
+Sometimes, a solution can be accepting a particular situation cannot be changed, and a counsellor can work with you to cope with this.

 Finding counsellors in Ireland

 Counsellors often work at schools, health centres, youth health centres, colleges, crisis support organisations, or family planning clinics.
 Some also work privately.

 Your GP can tell you about counsellors in your area or look up Counselling Directory for details of a service near you.

 Going to see a counsellor can be a big step and it’s normal to be nervous or feel a bit embarrassed.
 But, loads of people of all ages and backgrounds see counsellors for all number of reasons.

 You might only need a couple of sessions just to feel better, or it might take a little longer.
 Either way, it’s a really good thing to do if you’re dealing with a problem.

 Every counsellor is a bit different and will have their own approach.
 Some will do more talking or ask more questions, and some will want to just let you talk.

 Finding someone you’re happy to talk to is really important.